Make External Hard Drive Bootable in Windows 10

 Applies to: Windows 10/8.1/8/7/Vista/XP (32-bit and 64-bit)

-The simplest and quickest way to make an external hard drive bootable is to use the Windows backup software - Qiling Backup.
-Qiling Backup is recognized as the best system backup software as well as disk/partition clone utility that includes a highlighted feature called "Create Portable Windows USB drive".
-It's available in the "System Clone" function.
-The software will clone all system files, boot files and other personalized data files to the target drive.
-Simply prepare your external hard drive in which you're going to make bootable, and follow the detailed steps below to make an external hard drive bootable in Windows 10 or other supportable OS.
+To make an external hard drive bootable, you can use the Windows backup software Qiling Backup, which is recognized as the best system backup software and disk/partition clone utility.
+It has a feature called "Create Portable Windows USB drive" in its "System Clone" function that allows you to clone all system files, boot files, and personalized data files to the target drive.
+Simply prepare your external hard drive and follow the steps in Qiling Backup to make it bootable in Windows 10 or other supported OS.

 Notice:

 Step 1.
 Connect the external hard drive to your computer and make Windows recognize the drive.
-Now launch Qiling Backup and click "System Clone".
+Then, launch Qiling Backup and click "System Clone".

 Step 2.
 The software has chosen the entire Windows 10 system partition and boot partition by default, click to next

-There are three extra Windows 10 system clone features for you to choose from.
+Windows 10 offers three additional system clone features that you can choose from.

 Step 4.
-Preview the disk layout to confirm the settings of the source and destination disk.
-Step 3.
-Click "Proceed" to immediately clone Windows 10 to an external hard drive.
+To clone Windows 10 to an external hard drive, first preview the disk layout to confirm the settings of the source and destination disk.
+Then, click "Proceed" to immediately clone Windows 10 to the external hard drive.

 Method 2.
 Make an External Hard Drive Bootable with CMD